Georgia Car Insurance Guide

 Some states, such as Florida and Kentucky, require insurers to replace your windshield with no deductible.
 In Georgia, insurers don’t have to repair your windshield damage for free.
 This means you’ll have to pay a comprehensive coverage deductible if you file a claim.

-Insurers can, however, offer full glass coverage at an extra cost.
+Insurers can, however, offer full glass insurance at an additional cost.
 This coverage will replace your windshield for free, but it will add to your monthly rates.

-In Georgia, you may have to file an SR-22 form if you have severe driving offenses.
-An SR-22 form certifies that you have the minimum amount of liability insurance on your policy.
-You’ll only have to file an SR-22 form if the state orders you to do so.
-This is usually after severe offenses, such as a DUI or reckless driving.
+Following a serious driving offense conviction, you may be required to file an SR-22 form with the State of Georgia.
+An SR-22 form certifies that you maintain minimum liability insurance on your policy.
+You’ll only have to file one if the state orders you to after a severe moving violation, such as a DUI or reckless driving.
+States often require this form because the cost of this coverage increases significantly once the driver’s license points appear on your driving record.

 How long do insurers have to settle a claim?